FlorianButz/RayTracing/README.md

 # C++ Pathtracer using Walnut

-A simple C++ Pathtracer that can run realtime on many devices.
+A simple C++ CPU-Based PathTracer that can run realtime.

+Supports:
+- Global Illumination
+- Refraction
+- Reflection
+- Emissive Materials